 - 1. Is the Formulation Tank pressurized when the machine is running?
 If not, the pressurizing valve is bad or installed backwards. - 2.
 Check the formulation delivery lines from the tank to the injection point on the engine to see if they are clogged.
 These lines will include the Formulation On-Off Valve and the Formulation Metering Valve. - 3.
 Is the pressurizing valve in backwards?
 See the section on WORKING PRINCIPLES. - 4.
 Check for carbon at the injection point.
 See MAINTENANCE section. - 5.
-Is the air bleed screw on the bottom side of the formulation cap securely in place?
+Does the Formulation Tank Cap leak?